 The scenery in Ireland is beautiful.
 I'm in Ireland.
 Therefore, the scenery must be beautiful.

 - Major premise: The scenery in Ireland is beautiful.

 - Conclusion: The scenery is beautiful.

 Of course, not every black bird is a crow and not all of Ireland is beautiful.
 When preparing a speech or writing a paper, we must always make sure we're not making any sweeping generalizations that will cause people to make false presumptions.

 There are six known rules of syllogism.
-However, they mainly apply to categorical syllogism, since that is the only category that requires three components: major premise, minor premise, conclusion.
-Here are six rules that will ensure you're making a strong and accurate argument.
+However, they mainly apply to categorical syllogism, since that is the only category that requires three components: the major premise, minor premise and conclusion.
+Learn the six rules that ensure you're making a strong and accurate argument.

 Syllogisms make for colorful literary devices.
 They explain situations indirectly, affording readers the opportunity to practice reasoning and deduction skills.
-Shakespeare was a master of many things, including syllogism.
-Here is an example of a syllogism fallacy in The Merchant of Venice:
+William Shakespeare was a master of many things, including syllogism.
+Here is an example of a syllogism fallacy in The Merchant of Venice.

 He was wrong.
 His assumption falls under the category of syllogistic fallacy.
 One cannot deduce that, since this casket contains what men desire, it's automatically the portrait.
 Men also desire fortune and power, for example.
-There wasn't enough evidence to leap from premise to conclusion here.
+There wasn't enough evidence to leap from premise to conclusion.

-Socrates set up one of the most famous, and easily understand, examples of syllogism in philosophy.
-He clearly followed the rule of three components.
+Socrates is the subject of one of the most famous and easily understood examples of syllogism in philosophy.
+Note that it clearly follows the rule of three components.

-This draws a clear picture of how one statement, when known to be universally true, should point perfectly to another clear claim, thus drawing an accurate conclusion.
+This syllogism, found in System of Logic, draws a clear picture of how one statement, when known to be universally true, should point perfectly to another clear claim, thus drawing an accurate conclusion.